evkx/evkx.github.io/content/models/bmw/i7/i7_eDrive50/_index.md

 ## Interior

 There is one seat type you can select in different materials.

+### Seats

-The seat layout is the traditional five seats with two in front and three in the rear.
+The BMW i7 eDrive50 accommodates five passengers with two seats in the front and a three-seat bench in the rear.

-### First row seats
+#### First row seats

-Only one front seat type is available in the BMW i7 eDrive50.
+The BMW i7 eDrive50 offers a single type of front seat.

 The following functionalities are available on the **standard** seat.